kitspace/kitspace/README.md

 **4. Add your project to a Git repository.**
-To have your project included on Kitnic it needs to be in a publicly accessible git repository (but it doesn't have to be on GitHub).
-If you don't know how to use git then *don't worry*! - you can easily [create a repo on GitHub][4] and [upload your files using the web interface][5].
+To have your project included on Kitnic it needs to be in a publicly accessible Git repository (but it doesn't have to be on GitHub).
+If you don't know how to use Git then *don't worry*! - you can easily [create a repo on GitHub][4] and [upload your files using the web interface][5].

 **5. Add your project to Kitnics board list.**